-To be eligible for national certification, students in the AGACNP and PMHNP certificate programs must complete at least 500 clock hours of direct patient care in the advanced role within the population focus.
+To be eligible for national certification, students in the PMHNP certificate program must complete at least 500 clock hours of direct patient care in the advanced role within the population focus.
 Some students may have accrued appropriate hours prior to admission, in a previous nurse practitioner program.
 Hours accrued prior to admission must have been academically supervised and completed in an approved setting.
-For the AGACNP program, approved acute care settings include inpatient (hospital) or observation units, critical care units, emergency departments, and some specialty outpatient clinics that manage chronically complex patients.
 For the PHMNP program, approved psychiatric mental health settings include acute inpatient psychiatric units and outpatient psychiatric settings that include behavioral health centers, community health clinics, substance use clinics and facilities, and private practices that manage patients across the lifespan with mental health disorders.

-Students enrolled in the West Virginia University School of Nursing Post-Master's AGACNP or PMHNP certificate programs may request evaluation of prior precepted MSN clinical hours to count toward the overall required 500 direct patient care hours required for certification examination eligibility.
-The student is responsible for obtaining documentation of hours that he/she/they believes qualify as part of the required practicum hours for the population focus.
+Students enrolled in the West Virginia University School of Nursing Post-Master's APRN-PMHNP certificate programs may request evaluation of prior precepted MSN clinical hours to count toward the overall required 500 direct patient care hours required for certification examination eligibility.
+The student is responsible for obtaining documentation of hours that he/she/they believe qualify as part of the required practicum hours for the population focus.